Santa Rita Union Elementary School District

 Santa Rita Union School District is located in Salinas, California, USA.
-The district consists of Gavilan View Middle School (grades 6–8), Juan Gutierrez Middle School (grades 6–8), La Joya Elementary School (K-5), Santa Rita Elementary School (K-5), McKinnon Elementary School (K-5), and New Republic Elementary School (K-5).
+The district consists of Gavilan View Middle School (grades 6–8), John Gutierrez Middle School (formerly Bolsa Knolls)(grades 6–8), La Joya Elementary School (K-5), Santa Rita Elementary School (K-5), McKinnon Elementary School (K-5), and New Republic Elementary School (K-5).
 The district office is currently located in front of Gavilan View Middle School on Russell Road.
 The district office used to be located about a half mile away in a smaller building.
 In the 90s, the building that houses the current district office was built and subsequently the district office moved.